 When many other plants are slowly shutting down for winter, the red spider lily is just getting started.
 After its summer dormancy, this member of the amaryllis family sends up tall flower stalks with umbels of bright red flowers.
+Each bulb should produce up to four stems which will sprout from late August to October, then grow over a foot in about seven days.
 They last for about two weeks and gradually fade to a lighter pinkish hue.

 Although it is a native of Asia, the red spider lily has adapted and become naturalized in the southeastern United States.
-It is a fast and vigorous spreader and a good choice to interplant with annuals and perennials in spots where you want a vibrant splash of color in the late summer and early fall.
+Though not considered invasive, it is a fast and vigorous spreader and a good choice to interplant with annuals and perennials in spots where you want a vibrant splash of color in the late summer and early fall.

 |Botanical Name||Lycoris radiata|

 |Plant Type||Herbaceous, perennial|

 When selecting a location for red spider lilies, make sure it will be permanent because the plants do not like to be moved.
 Plant the bulbs so that the necks rise just above ground level, spaced 6 to 12 inches apart.
 Avoid fully burying the bulbs, as this can affect the plant's ability to flower.
 They prefer well-drained soil and full afternoon sun.
 In colder regions, it helps to plant the bulbs in sheltered locations to protect them from the deep cold.

 Otherwise, the red spider lily is a carefree plant with no serious disease problems.

 Red spider lilies can grow in full sun to part shade.
 For best flowering, however, part shade is best.
 Also, in a partially shady location, it tends to bloom earlier than in the full sun.

 Plant your red spider lily in soil rich in organic matter and well drained.
 Plant each bulb about 8 inches apart, with the top neck of the bulb just protruding above the ground, which will encourage good flowering.